 Tennessee Architect Seal Requirements

 While all engineers, architects and landscape architects in Tennessee are bound by the requirement to use a Tennessee architect stamp to place a seal on various documents, there is some flexibility in the wording and type of stamp used.
 The architect may choose from an embossing seal or a rubber stamp but the size of the seal must be 2” in diameter.
 The design must include the name of the architect, their registration number and one of the following:

 - Registered Landscape Architect

 In addition, the seal must contain either the words “State of Tennessee” or simply “Tennessee.”
 The prefix “No.” must be used in front of the license number.
 Only a registered architect with a registration number can be reflected on the Tennessee architecture stamp.

-An architect in Tennessee should consider an architect stamp a part of their essential equipment.
-They should purchase a Tennessee architecture stamp with the appropriately designed seal and use it on all original sheets of any bound sets of plans and on the first sheet of specifications or reports they have prepared or which have been prepared under their charge.
+A Tennessee architect should consider an architect stamp a part of their essential equipment.
+They should purchase an architecture stamp with the appropriately designed seal and use it on all original sheets of any bound sets of plans and on the first sheet of specifications or reports they have prepared or which have been prepared under their charge.

 The purpose of the architecture seal is to regulate Tennessee architects and protect the public safety, health and welfare.
 The information provided by the seal reflects the achievement of the architect for having successfully reached the level of training and having acquired a working knowledge of the laws and regulations required for licensure.

 In addition to the use of a Tennessee architect stamp to apply a seal to physical documents, today’s architects may also have the need to apply their unique seal to electronic documents.
 For this reason, the architect may want to purchase a Tennessee architecture stamp that also includes an electronic seal that is emailed as a JPG, DXF, or TIF file format.
 This is an option for some embossed and rubber stamps as well.

 Choosing a Tennessee Architect Stamp